Employment Opportunities

 To find out more about DSP employment opportunities, the application process, and connect to other available position on campus, go to Berkeley Jobs.

 CART captioning is a legally mandated accommodation for deaf and hard-of-hearing students.
-The purpose of this position is to provide realtime captioning services for deaf and hard-of-hearing students, enabling them to effectively participate in university programs, services, and activities.
-The CART Captionist reports to the Communication Services Coordinator and is expected to independently perform the duties of the position consistent with the Disabled Students’ Program practices and department guidelines.
+The purpose of this position is to provide real-time captioning services for deaf and hard-of-hearing students, enabling them to effectively participate in university programs, services, and activities.
+CART Captionists will provide their own captioning software and steno machine.
+Availability is required throughout the instructional period (i.e., from the beginning of instruction through the end of the semester), typically from mid-August to mid-May to meet the operational needs of the Disabled Students’ Program.
+Some evening and/or weekend work may be required.